amyp3536/sep10-freedom-project/tool/learning-log.md

   </a-camera>
 </a-scene>
 ```
+### 4/15/26 --> Timeline
+# Wednesday
+* Viewing the options of an entity, Aframe has many, so viewing ans seeing the structure will help understand the concept better.
+By doing this i will tinker with each entity to see what each one does.
+# Thursday
+* Have a better understanding of the positioning with the coordinate.
+Understanding the relevance of x,y,z.
+By doing this, I will tinker with pre-made code to see how (x,y,z) works.
+# Friday
+* How to add background and a scenery.
+With Aframe, it allows texture, material applied, 360 video.
+By doing this I will look at videos and guides to help create a background.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc